Zacharyjpeter/FCC-TributePage/README.md

 <h1><a href="https://zacharyjpeter.github.io/FCC-TributePage">MLK Tribute Page</a></h1>
-A tribute page to Martin Luther King Jr. This was a creative FreeCodeCamp project with little instruction.
-I decided to tribute MLK since it's January and his holiday was fairly recent.
-I wanted to do something different than recreate the stock FCC template.
+A tribute page to Martin Luther King Jr. I wanted to do something different from the FCC template.
 <br>
 <h3>Challenges</h3>
 <br>